 A large part of the problem (tied in with the Austin thing above) was that Goldberg hadn't been on TV for a month prior to the PPV (Real Life contract dispute, kayfabe suspension), which shot the build up to the match (which, up until this point, had been some of the best build up of any feud going that year) in the foot.
 This left Austin and Lesnar carrying the feud, making it more about Austin and Lesnar than Goldberg and Lesnar.
 Hell, it was more about Austin vs Goldberg (a long-wished dream match) than Goldberg vs Lesnar, leaving the whole thing dead in the water.

-The Atlanta Spirit Group wanted to sell the Atlanta Thrashers (now the second generation Winnipeg Jets) since day one of owning the NHL franchise; however, legal in-fighting amongst the partners prevented the group from being able to sell the team until December 2010 at the earliest.
-The group was only interested in the NBA's Hawks and the operating rights to Philips Arena.
-The aforementioned legal battles as well as the group spending the bare minimum to operate the team caused the Thrashers to slip to the bottom of the league in average attendance and team valuation.
+The Atlanta Spirit Group wanted to sell the Atlanta Thrashers (now known as the second generation Winnipeg Jets) since day one of owning the NHL franchise.
+The group were only interested in the NBA's Hawks; they didn't even want the Thrashers as a tenant in Philips Arena.
+Legal in-fighting as well as the group spending the bare minimum to operate the team often yielded an abysmal on-ice product, causing the Thrashers to fall to the bottom of the league in attendance and team valuation.
 Atlanta Spirit even considers the Thrashers an Old Shame, erasing any and all reminders of the team.

-The league also didn't seem to care about keeping the Thrashers in Atlanta, as they would have not collected a $60 million relocation fee if they found a buyer willing to keep the team in Atlanta.
-This is particularly egregious considering the league made significant efforts in recent seasons to keep the Pittsburgh Penguins, Nashville Predators, and especially the Phoenix Coyotes in their respective markets after their own turbulent ownership experiences and threats of relocation.
+The league also didn't seem to care about keeping the Thrashers in Atlanta, as they would have not collected a $60 million relocation fee if they found a suitor willing to keep the team in Atlanta.
+This is particularly egregious considering the league made significant efforts to keep other struggling clubs such as the Pittsburgh Penguins, Nashville Predators, and especially the Phoenix/Arizona Coyotesnote the original Winnipeg Jets in their respective markets.

 Regardless of whoever owns the Florida/Miami Marlins, high quality players are almost guaranteed to get traded away in fire sales.
-Current owner Jeffrey Loria (also the ex-owner of the former Montreal Expos) is particularly hated in this regard; he'll spend the bare minimum on a roster simply to save money and has fired two well-regarded managers because they couldn't win on a shoestring budget.
-The team is so desperate to fill seats for the 2013 home opener, they've resorted to Groupon of all places.
+Current owner Jeffrey Loria (the ex-owner of the former Montreal Expos) is particularly hated in this regard; he'll spend the bare minimum on a roster simply to save money and has fired two well-regarded managers because they couldn't win on a shoestring budget.
+The team were so desperate to fill seats for the 2013 home opener, they resorted to Groupon of all places.

-After the 1994 season, the fire sale of several star players along with several other front office factors spelled the doom of the former Montreal Expos.
+After the 1994 season, the fire sale of several star players along with several other front office factors spelled the end of the former Montreal Expos.
 For the last years of their existence in Montreal, fan support dwindled after the team could not secure English language TV and radio broadcast rights and negotiations to build a new baseball-specific stadium fell through.
-After Jeffrey Loria's mismanagement of the team, the Expos were sold to the other clubs of Major League Baseball, with the intention of disbanding the team along with the Minnesota Twins after the 2001 season; however, legal action by various parties delayed this until 2006 at the earliest.
-Ultimately, the Expos were moved to Washington, DC to become the Nationals in 2005.
+After Jeffrey Loria's mismanagement of the team, the Expos were sold to the other clubs of Major League Baseball, with the intention of disbanding the team along with the Minnesota Twins after the 2001 season; however, legal action by the Minnesota state government forced the Twins to play out their lease at the Metrodome.
+Since the league couldn't dissolve the Expos and maintain a 162 game schedule with 29 teams, the Expos remained in Montreal until the end of the 2004 season, after of which the club was relocated to Washington, DC and rebranded as the Nationals.

 Exalted has a number of examples.
 While which splats would qualify are the result of huge internet knife fights, two that virtually everyone agrees on are the Sidereal Charmset's pre-errata state and the Mountain Folk mechanics.
 The Sidereals had the significant issue that their writer actively hated the mechanics that made them good in first edition, resulting in powers that literally did nothing and stuff that didn't interface all that well with the Exalted system.
 The Mountain Folk... well... they had one keyword (Leadership) detailed but no Charms using that keyword actually written, and another that provided Overwhelming equal to the user's Essence... in a system where everyone gets Overwhelming equal to their Essence score automatically, and in which Overwhelming values do not stack.